collaborative-robotics/crtk_python_client/README.md

 ```
 The parameter `age` specifies how old the data can be to be considered valid and `wait` specifies how long to wait for the next message if the data currently cached is too old.
 By default, both are based on the expected interval provided when creating an instance of `crtk.utils`.
 The expected interval should match the publishing rate from the CRTK device.
 Setting the `age` to zero means that any cached data should be used and the method shouldn't wait for new messages.

 All move commands (`move_jp` and `move_cp`) return a ROS time object.
-This is the time just before sending (i.e. publishing) the move command to the device.
+This is the time just before sending (i.e., publishing) the move command to the device.
 This timestamp can be used to wait for motion completion using:
 ```python
 # wait until robot is not busy, i.e. move has ended
 h = example.move_cp(goal) # record time move was sent